e-Spirit/firstspirit-module-gradle-plugin/README.md

 Dependencies with other scopes than these (for example the regular compile scope) are not treated as a resource to be used for module.xml file generation.
 That means if you use compile scope, you can compile your source files against it like in any other project, but the resource won't be listed in the module.xml.

+In a multiproject build make sure to only use the dependency configurations in the project that assembles the fsm.
+The dependencies of other subprojects should be defined without using the plugin dependency configurations.
+The resource entries of these dependencies are created depending on how the respective subproject is referenced from the project executing the assembleFSM task.

 ### Example